jplegacy/synonymous-eliza-bot/README.md

 ## How to set up Slack Bot

-Follow instructions as defined on [here](https://www.pragnakalp.com create-slack-bot-using-python-tutorial-with-examples/).
-To integrate it into a slackbot, a bot must be configured with specific granted writes.
+Follow instructions as defined on [here](https://www.pragnakalp.com/create-slack-bot-using-python-tutorial-with-examples/).
+To integrate it into a slackbot, a bot must be configured with specific rights.
 More info can be found there.

 ### After Slackbot Configured